attacking-PLMs-C/attacking-PLMs-C/README.md

 Deriving the related information from the ASTs by running "identifier_num.py", "ctrstatement_num.py", and "tree_width.py".
 Then run the following script:

 ```
-codebert.py --train_eval prob --layer n" to assess the ability of the n-th layer
+codebert.py --train_eval prob --layer n # assess the ability of the n-th layer
 ```

 ## Semantic probing tasks